plone/training/theming/theme-package.rst

    Generated file structure at /home/maik/develop/plone/plonetheme.tango

-Now you have a new python package in your current folder:
+Now you have a new Python package in your current folder:

 .. code-block:: bash